-Our trip started in the Canada’s largest city, Toronto.
-Despite its size, I often think that Toronto is forgotten by Americans.
-It is the 5th largest city in North America and larger than every US city other than New York, LA and Chicago.
+Despite its size, Toronto is too often forgotten or overlooked by Americans visiting the country.
+It’s the 5th largest city in North America, and larger than every U.S. city other than New York, LA, and Chicago.

-Our next stop was Canada’s capital, Ottawa.
-The trip from Toronto to Ottawa was the longest leg of the trip, clocking in at about 4 hours.
-The time flew by considering we had a meal on the train and were able to work on our laptops.
+The train trip from Toronto to Ottawa was the longest leg of my entire journey around Eastern Canada, clocking in at about 4 hours.
+The time flew by considering we had a meal on the VIA train and were able to work on our laptops.

 Ottawa is also the home of the Canadian War Museum, National Gallery of Art, and the Canadian Museum of Civilization across the river in Hull, Quebec.

-Just as we happened to be in Toronto for Nuit Blanche, we were in Montreal for the Lantern Festival at the botanical garden.
+Just as we happened to be in Toronto for Nuit Blanche, we were in Montreal for the fall Lantern Festival taking place at the botanical garden.
 This was far more entertaining and photogenic than what I found in Toronto.
 The lanterns at night were a photographic bonanza and I could have spent the entire evening in the gardens taken pictures.

 Outside the fort is the Plains of Abraham, which were not named after the biblical character, but rather the man who used to own the land.
 It was here that the British took control of Quebec from the French in 1759, in what was a surprisingly short fight.
 Both French General Montcalm and the British General Wolfe died in the battle.